How to Build a Koi Pond

 It's a good idea to let the concrete holding the posts cure overnight to ensure they won’t move out of level when you start attaching the retaining wall boards.

 Once the concrete holding the 4″x4″ posts has cured, you can begin attaching the 2″x6″ boards to the posts.
 Its a good idea to use Stainless Steel screws – they cost more – but they won’t corrode and fail over time.
-Especially since have of them will be under ground!
+Especially since most of them will be underground!

 Attach the 2″x6″x12′ boards to each side, and cut a 2″x6″x12′ in half to make 2″x6″x6′ boards for each end.
 Each side and end will be 10 boards high.